 Generous scholarships are awarded each year to music majors AND non-music majors who participate in music at Bethany.

-We encourage all prospective students to attend one of our official audition days.
-However, if these dates conflict with your schedule, contact Taylor Deutscher in the music office to schedule a personal audition.
-She is available by email at firstname.lastname@example.org or via phone at 785-227-3380 x8235.
+We encourage all prospective students to visit campus.
+Contact Taylor Deutscher in the music office to schedule a personal audition.
+She is available by email at email@example.com or via phone at 785-227-3380 x8237.

 Potential music majors should sing two songs that contrast in character (e.g. one slow and one fast).
 One in a foreign language is preferred, but not required, and memorization is recommended.
 Those NOT planning to major in music may sing one selection of your choosing.